Paul King BA(Hons) BArch ARB RIBA

 Research

 I am also a student on the PhD Architectural Design programme at the Bartlett School of Architecture, UCL.
 My doctoral research focuses on mapping digital and analogue methods of design, fabrication and assembly in Architecture, interrogating the link between what is drawn and what is ultimately constructed/made.
-My PhD thesis ‘Control, communication and fuzzy logic: Cybernetic drawing and making between the environments of Architecture’ proposes ways to examine and visualise dynamic exchanges of information exchanges using cutting edge spatial 3d laser scanning techniques.
+My PhD thesis ‘Controlling Architecture Through Drawing, Making, Speaking and Writing’ proposes ways to examine and visualise dynamic exchanges of information exchanges using spatial 3d laser scanning techniques.

 I use my research to enrich my teaching practice by setting up full-scale build projects for my students, situating studio learning and teaching in the fabrication workshops at SHU, and to connect the curriculum with the agendas of current and future Architectural practice.